Thousands Gather in Support of Black Trans Lives

 On Sunday, thousands of people gathered in New York to support Black trans lives.
-This comes in the wake of the death of trans women Layleen Polanco, Dominique "Rem'mie" Fells, Riah Milton, and the many more who lost their lives unjustly because of their race and sexuality.
+This comes in the wake of the death of trans women Layleen Polanco, Dominique "Rem'mie" Fells, Riah Milton, and the many more who lost their lives unjustly.

 There was a rally with speakers including transgender activist Raquel Willis, author Ceyenne Doroshow and the family of Layleen Polanco.
 People chanted "Black trans lives matter" together through their masks, and held up signs that bore the same message.
 Later, the crowd marched through the borough.